 Another tax problem can arise when the funds are withdrawn in a different year than when the bill was paid.
 Bills that arrive toward the end of the year can cause a mismatch in funds for tax purposes.
 If you withdraw funds in December but do not pay the bill until January, it will be considered a withdrawal with no corresponding educational expenses, and is therefore subject to taxes.
 You can avoid this by having the funds sent directly to the school if that option is available.
 Otherwise, coordinate your payment timing and 529 withdrawal to match the school's requirements, whether before or after the first of the year.

 Waiting Too Late to Withdraw – 529 withdrawals take time to process, often around two weeks.
 If you wait too late to withdraw, you may not have the cash in hand to meet a deadline and be forced to pay out of pocket and reimburse yourself later.
 That's okay, as long as you have the cash to do so and do not run afoul of the mismatch problem for any year-end bills.
+Make sure that your personal information is always updated with your 529 plan provider, as the provider may put a hold on your funds and delay any withdrawals if your details are out of date.

 Multiple Withdrawals – If your child has more than one 529 account to draw from, thanks to grandparents or other family members, they are lucky, indeed.
 However, the accounts need to be coordinated to make sure that two withdrawals are not taken to account for the same expenses.
+First withdraw funds from a parent-owned 529 account, as funds from a grandparent-owned account is considered student income and may affect your student's chance of receiving need-based financial aid.

 Take care to avoid letting a simple 529 mistake cause you a series of problems with your child's school, the IRS, other family members, your 529 plan administrators — and most importantly, your new college student.